scrub/repair: persist scrub results.

 3. add teuthology test accordingly

-#5 Updated by David Zafman over 3 years ago
+#5 Updated by David Zafman about 7 years ago

 There are some scrub errors which are not related to a specific object or involve multiple objects.

 1. The pg_stat_t (object_stat_sum_t) contains stats for the pg as a whole.
 Needs to be fixed last.

 2. A missing SnapSet in a head object requires rebuilding the SnapSet or removing all clones.
 Are the clones in error or the head object?

 3. A corruption of the clone_overlap requires clone_size to be repaired first.
 We could use a hierarchy of inconsistencies.

 For the first stage of this change, we should worry about object data and omap inconsistencies keeping in mind some of these more complex error types will be handled later.
 For pg_stat_t we could just have repair run after the last object is repaired.

 #10 Updated by Kefu Chai almost 7 years ago